CumulusNetworks/docs/content/cumulus-linux-42/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 {{%notice note%}}

+- Port ganging is not supported on the Mellanox Spectrum switch.
-The `/etc/cumulus/ports.conf` file varies across different hardware platforms.
+- The `/etc/cumulus/ports.conf` file varies across different hardware platforms.
 Check the current list of supported platforms on {{<exlink url="https://www.cumulusnetworks.com/hcl" text="the hardware compatibility list">}}.

 {{%/notice%}}